gilcu2/music_metadata/doc/presentation.md

 ---

 # Technology choices
+- Programming language: Scala is a requirement
+- Versions: Production ready
+- Persistence and data processing

-- Given the task the main point is: Defining the HTTP server library
+- HTTP server library
-- Other libraries like for database management, configuration, logging, etc. are derived from compatibility with the main point
-- Language and Libraries versions must be production ready because the target is about showing the skills for make a production ready system
+- Other libraries
+- Deployment

 ---

+## Persistence and data processing

+An SQL relational database is the best match:
+- Well and strict defines entities (Artist, Track, Customer) in 1-n relations
+- SQL relational databases is the most mature DB technology
+- Easiest and more efficient way to implement the requirements
+- H2 memory for development
+- PostgreSQL for production
+- CockroachDB in case more scalability needed

+---

 ## HTTP server library

 - **http4s** was chosen because Typelevel stack was mentioned in the job description
 - The latest stable version warranties:
   - strict type checking for input/output
+  - secure
   - high performance of many requests and resources deallocation (cats-effect based)
-  - high performance of large requests
+  - high performance of large requests (fs2 based)
-- zio-http was discarded because it is not Typelevel stack
+- zio-http was discarded (not Typelevel stack)
-- playframework or akka-http were discarded because they are non-functional
+- playframework or akka-http were discarded (non-functional)

 ---